AlexSilverhand/autoClick/README.md

 # autoClick
-A small script that clicks on a previous selected point on the screen
+Python script that automates mouse clicks on predefined screen positions using PyAutoGUI